cylkdev/matchbox/README.md

 # Matchbox

-Matchbox is an Elixir library that provides a flexible pattern matching system for structuring and filtering data.
-It simplifies writing expressive and declarative pattern-matching logic, making it easier to manipulate and query nested data structures.
+Matchbox is an Elixir library that provides flexible and declarative pattern matching and transformation for complex data structures.
+Instead of manually structuring nested pattern matches, Matchbox simplifies querying and transforming data using a simple API.

-**Features**
+The goal of Matchbox is to improve readability, maintainability, and reduce boilerplate.

+## Features

+- **Expressive Pattern Matching** – Match nested structures with ease.

-- Flexible pattern matching for complex data structures
+- **Data Transformation** – Transform data structures based on specified patterns.

-- Lightweight and efficient
+- **Declarative API** – Simple and readable syntax.

-- Supports Elixir’s native pattern matching enhancements
-- Easy-to-use API
+- **Composable** – Works well with existing code.

 ## Installation